Cold feet? Read about causes, tips & solutions here

 Hypothyroidism

-A sluggish thyroid can lead to cold feet because it slows your metabolism, which can lower body temperature.
+An underactive thyroid can lead to cold feet because it slows down your metabolism, which can lower body temperature.

 Diabetes

-Among other symptoms, diabetes can lead to neuropathy, which can cause numbness and coldness in the feet.
+In addition to other symptoms, diabetes can lead to neuropathy, which can cause numbness and cold in the feet.

 Nerve damage

-Damage to the nerves, whether from injury or disease, can lead to feelings of cold in the affected areas.
+Damage to the nerves, whether from injury or a condition, can lead to feelings of cold in the affected areas.

-Accumulation of moisture in the feet can lead to feeling cold, especially if the body is trying to drain the excess moisture.
+Fluid retention in the feet can lead to a cold feeling, especially if the body is trying to drain the excess fluid.

 Medication

-Certain drugs , such as beta blockers, can have side effects that lead to cold hands and feet.
+Certain medications, such as beta-blockers, can have side effects that lead to cold hands and feet.

 Hormonal imbalances